delange/cosmosdb-spatial-query-perf/PerformanceTests/README.md

 ### Performance tests against Azure Cosmos DB

-Performance test were done with a c# application.
-You only need to add your Cosmos DB connection string, the key, and database and container name in the App.config file.
-Within the app, the three tests can be called:
+Performance tests can be done with the c# application.
+It can be connected to a Cosmos DB instance, by providing the Cosmos DB connection string, the key, and database and container name in the App.config file.
+It can run from a VM, but can also be used from a local machine.

+Within the app, the three tests can be called, see the following example:

 <img src="./img/performance_app.jpg" width=500px />